olib963/types/README.md

 - `survey`
 - `contiguous`

 ## Inefficiencies

-There are more efficient/idiomatic ways of implementing certain things in this repo, but I have chosen the slightly less standard approach to illustrate a point in each case.
-I feel the points would be hidden by the idiomatic approach.
-For example in the `NonEmptyList` example:
+There are more efficient/idiomatic ways of implementing certain things in this repo, but the slightly less standard approach has been chosen to illustrate a point in each case that would be hidden by the idiomatic approach.
+Taking the `NonEmptyList` example:

-- The sum of a list doesn't require a match on the empty list, but we are handling the invalid state of empty list in every function, this is more apparent for `min` & `max` and is made explicit in `sum` for this reason.
-When moving to the NEL we can literally see a code path removed from every function.
+- The `sum` of a `List[Int]` doesn't require an explicit match on the empty list, but we are handling the invalid state of empty list in every function.
+This is more apparent for `min` & `max` and is made explicit in `sum` for this reason.
+When moving to the `NonEmptyList` we can literally see a code path removed from every function, this would be hidden by a simple `fold`.

-- `Option` composition can be done with a for comprehension.
-Composing the `Option`s this way hides the fact that we know we _should_ never have `None, None`, so why do we need to compose them at all?
+- `Option` composition can be done with a `for` comprehension.
+Composing the `Option`s this way hides the fact that we know we _should_ never have `None` returned from `maxOption` iff (if and only if) `minOption` returns a `Some`.
+Performing a for` comprehension hides the fact that we are having to match on impossible cases.

 ## External Links